Brooke Aspin

-Brooke Aspin (born 1 July 2005) is an English professional footballer who plays as a centre-back for Women's Super League club Chelsea and the England under-23s.
-She has previously captained England at youth level, and played on loan for Bristol City and Crystal Palace.
+Brooke Aspin (born 1 July 2005) is an English professional footballer who plays as a centre-back for Women's Super League 2 club Bristol City and the England under-23s.

+She has previously captained England at youth level, and played for Crystal Palace.

+Early life

+Aspin was born on 1 July 2005 in Tiverton, Devon.

+She attended Wellesley Park Primary School.
+At 13, she was appointed captain of England Schools’ U15 team for an international tournament in Salou, Spain.

 Club career

-Bristol City
+Bristol City, 2021–23

-Aspin is a product of the Bristol City academy, having joined at the age of 14, and began training with the first team in August 2021, making her senior debut at the age of 16.
+Aspin is a product of the Bristol City academy, having joined at the age of 14.
+She began training with the first team and made her senior debut at the age of 16.

-She missed the majority of the 2022–23 season after contracting sepsis, spending time in hospital and receiving surgery, before making her season debut from the bench against Durham.
+She missed the majority of the 2022–23 season after contracting sepsis, before returning to play in March 2023 against Durham.

 On 3 April 2023, Aspin scored her first goal for the club against Charlton Athletic in a 4–0 victory, helping the team to win the Women's Championship, and secure promotion back to the WSL.

-Chelsea
+Chelsea, 2023–26

-In July 2023, Aspin signed a four-year contract with Chelsea on a free transfer, after manager Emma Hayes described tracking the player for the past three years.
+In July 2023, Aspin signed a four-year contract with Chelsea on a free transfer.
+Chelsea manager Emma Hayes described having "very high hopes" for the 18-year-old.

-Bristol City (loan)
+Bristol City (loan), 2023–24

-In July 2023, Aspin was loaned back to Bristol City for the 2023–24 season.
+Aspin was loaned back to Bristol City for the 2023–24 season.

-On 5 November 2023, Aspin scored her first WSL goal from a header in a 3–2 victory over West Ham, helping to secure City's first WSL win the 2023–24 WSL season.
+On 5 November 2023, Aspin scored her first WSL goal in a 3–2 victory over West Ham, helping to secure Bristol City's first WSL win of the 2023–24 season.

-On 22 May 2024, Aspin returned to Chelsea after her loan spell.
+On 22 May 2024, Aspin returned to parent club Chelsea.

-Crystal Palace (loan)
+Crystal Palace (loan), 2024

-On 7 September 2024, Aspin joined newly promoted Women's Super League club Crystal Palace on loan until the end of the 2024–25 season.
-On 22 September, she was sent off after receiving a second yellow card during stoppage time against Tottenham Hotspur, and served a one match ban again her parent club Chelsea the following week.
+On 7 September 2024, Aspin joined newly promoted WSL club Crystal Palace on loan until the end of the 2024–25 season.
+On 22 September, she was sent off after receiving two yellow cards against Tottenham Hotspur, and served a one match ban against parent club Chelsea the following week.

 On 4 January 2025, it was confirmed that Aspin had returned to Chelsea having suffered an ACL injury with the England under-23s in November 2024.
-It is expected that she will be out sidelined for the remainder of the season.
+Fellow Crystal Palace loanee Jorja Fox also returned to Chelsea having suffered an ACL injury of her own.

+Aspin did not appear for Chelsea during the 2025–26 season due to her knee injury.

+Return to Bristol City, 2026–

+In July 2026, Aspin departed Chelsea and rejoined her academy club Bristol City on a permanent transfer.